Tegar (album)

-Tegar is the fourth studio album by Indonesian singer Rossa, released through Pro-Sound/Trinity Optima Production, on 25 November 1999.
+Tegar is the second album by the Indonesian singer Rossa.
+It was released by Pro-Sound in 1999.

-Background
+History

-After the success of her first album, Nada-Nada Cinta (1996), Rossa reentered the Indonesian music industry with her second album, Tegar, which was released on November 25, 1999.
-The main single on this album, titled Tegar and created by Melly Goeslaw, was later used as the soundtrack for the soap opera Suami, Istri, dan Dia, directed by Putu Wijaya and produced by Star Vision for broadcast on RCTI.
+Following the commercial success of Nada-Nada Cinta (1996), Rossa released her second studio album, Tegar, on 25 November 1999.
+The album marked an important phase in her career, consolidating her position in the Indonesian pop music scene during the late 1990s.
+Its lead single, “Tegar,” written by Melly Goeslaw, received significant airplay and was later selected as the theme song for the Indonesian television series Suami, Istri, dan Dia (Husband, Wife, and the Other Girl), directed by Putu Wijaya and produced by Starvision for broadcast on RCTI.

-It was released in Malaysia, Brunei, Singapore, and Japan in 2000 by BMG Music Malaysia.
-Rossa also represented Indonesia at the My Love festival, held from October 26 to 29, 2000, in Hanoi, Vietnam.
-The second single from the album, "Biarkan Cinta Itu Ada", was also used as the soundtrack for the soap opera Tersayang in Brunei Darussalam in 2000.
+In 2000, Tegar was released in several international markets, including Malaysia, Brunei, Singapore, and Japan, through BMG Music Malaysia, reflecting Rossa’s growing regional presence.
+During the same year, she represented Indonesia at the My Love Festival, held in Hanoi, Vietnam, from 26 to 29 October 2000, which featured artists from various Asian countries.
+The album’s second single, “Biarkan Cinta Itu Ada,” further extended the album’s reach after being used as the theme song for the Brunei television series Tersayang.